leonvest/Cloud-Exposure-Misconfiguration-Analysis-SAFE/README.md

 This repository provides a **structured, educational overview of cloud security fundamentals** with a focus on **attack surface awareness, misconfiguration risk, and defensive analysis**.

-The content is designed for:
-- students learning cloud security,
-- lab and CTF-style educational environments,
-- understanding *why* cloud systems become exposed,
-- and documenting findings in a professional, defensive manner.

 This repository intentionally avoids exploitation workflows and focuses on **analysis, reasoning, and remediation**.